bain-cs111/bain-cs111.github.io/pages/resources/autograder.md

 ## Can I add new ​require​ lines?
 We have included necessary ​`(require ...)`​ lines in the starter code, so there should be no need to add or remove any ​`(require ...)`​ lines.
 In general, you can (only) include `2htdp` teachpacks (all of form ​`(require 2htdp/...)​`) and the supplementary file from the same week.
 Don't add any additional library outside this scope, even if it is the supplementary file from previous exercises.

+Sometimes, we might provide those require statements commented out; for instance if we recommend testing your programs with them but they aren't required to complete the assignment.
+In those cases, it's okay to use them to TEST your code, but you shouldn't use those functions within your own function definitions.

 ## What part of starter code can I change?
 You can replace ​"fill me in"​ with your work and write any new definitions.
 Other than that, you ​should not​ modify, delete or comment out existing definitions.
 You ​must not​ change provided struct definitions.